Oregon OSHA's COVID-19 Workplace Rule Changes Questions & Answers

 For more information on health care employers and workplaces at exceptional risk, you can go to at exceptional risk, you can go to

-Do workers in areas of the healthcare establishment where patients DO NOT GO or where those exceptional risk job duties listed above are NOT PERFORMED, need to adhere to the same face covering and physical distancing requirements as those healthcare workers involved in direct patient care, AGPs, or other exceptional risk job duties?
+Do workers in areas of the healthcare establishment where patients DO NOT GO or where those exceptional risk job duties listed above are NOT PERFORMED, need to adhere to the same physical distancing requirements as those healthcare workers involved in direct patient care, AGPs, or other exceptional risk job duties?

 How do the new federal OSHA rules apply to healthcare providers in Oregon?